 You can try anal bleaching at home.
 A lot of anal bleaching products are available in the market, but make sure you use products of reputable brands.
 In the absence of proper regulation, some skin-lightening products may have certain active ingredients that cause harm to your skin.
 Try and find products that have kojic acid, an exfoliating agent, and not hydroquinone, another skin bleaching ingredient.

-5. You need to forgo sex during anal bleaching treatment
+5. Forgo sex 2-3 days after anal bleaching treatment

 6. What about skin irritation